Understand how FlashAttention cuts auxiliary attention memory from O(n²) to O(n) with tiling and online softmax, and analyze its IO complexity.

 2binary size: 32.00 GiB

-3decimal size: 34.36 GBThe key insight behind FlashAttention is understanding where data lives.
-A GPU is not a flat memory space.
+3decimal size: 34.36 GBFlashAttention starts with where data lives.
+A GPU isn't a flat memory space.
 It has layers:

-Memory hierarchy intuition: Think of on-chip SRAM as the packing bench: tiny, but right beside the worker.
-HBM is warehouse storage: much bigger, but every trip costs time.
-A materializing attention baseline keeps walking back to storage because the full score matrix doesn't fit on the bench.
-FlashAttention keeps only active tiles on the bench at a time.
+Memory hierarchy intuition: On-chip SRAM is a tiny, fast scratchpad beside the compute cores.
+HBM is much larger, but every revisit costs bandwidth.
+A materializing attention baseline keeps returning to HBM because the full score matrix doesn't fit in the scratchpad.
+FlashAttention keeps only active tiles there at a time.

 In the original FlashAttention paper, the motivating A100 numbers are roughly 20 MB of aggregate on-chip SRAM at about 19 TB/s bandwidth versus 40 GB of HBM at about 1.5 TB/s.[1]
 A kernel doesn't get to use that full 20 MB as one giant scratchpad, though: practical tile sizes are bounded by much smaller per-SM shared-memory and register budgets.
 The exact chip layout varies by GPU generation, but the qualitative gap is the same: on-chip memory is tiny and fast, off-chip memory is large and much slower to revisit.